Baptists in the United States: Baptist image in United States

-According to surveys, at least half of Americans have a negative view of the Baptist faith.
+According to a 2003 survey, at least half of Americans have a negative view of the Baptist faith.

 To avoid being mistakenly associated with fundamentalist groups, many moderate Baptist churches have adopted names such as "Community Church" or "Community Chapel" that leave out the denomination's name.
 This fits into a general trend by church planters from many denominations to de-accentuate their denomination's name.

 Many independent Baptist congregations are staunch fundamentalists, regarding all Baptist associations as too liberal for them to join.
 Many of these congregations have a history of employing evangelism techniques that critics consider too extreme and abrasive for modern American culture.

 Criticism of Baptist churches

 Racism and lack of diversity

-A 2020 New Yorker article suggested that white Protestantism, which includes both mainline and evangelical Baptism, has had a lasting legacy of white supremacy in the United States.

 Racial diversity and attitudes towards race tend to vary by congregation as Baptist churches tend to only be loosely associated with one another.
 However a 1999 study concluded only 8% of Christian churches had no single race making up more than 80% of the congregation.
 This same year, a study on Southern Baptist churches concluded that the mean Simpson's Diversity Index for race in the Southern Baptists Church was 0.098, with 0 being perfect homogeneity and 1 being complete evenness.
 It was also concluded that the average Southern Baptist church had more than 90% non-Hispanic White members.
 However, the 22.6% of Southern Baptist churches that employed small groups had greater diversity than those that did not.
 A 1998 case study found that theologically liberal congregations were no more likely than their conservative counterparts to foster racial diversity, but that instead placing emphasis on local growth, community mindsets, and inclusivity impacted the ability of Baptist churches to attract a multiracial congregation.